esheldon/wq/README.md

 Each requirement is valid YAML.
 Note, however, that each element is separated by a semicolon, which is **not** valid YAML.
-Internally the semicolons are replaced by newlines, after which the result is parsed just like a job file.
+Internally the semicolons are replaced by newlines, after which the requirements are parsed just like a job file.

 ### Requirements